ZcashFoundation/parity-zcash/JSON-RPC.md

 # JSON-RPC

-The JSON-RPC interface is served on port :8232 for mainnet and :18232 for testnet unless you specified otherwise.
-So if you are using testnet, you will need to change the port in the sample curl requests shown below.
+The JSON-RPC interface is served on port :8232 for mainnet, and :18232 for testnet-or-regtest mode, unless you specified otherwise.
+So if you are using testnet-or-regtest, you will need to change the port in the sample curl requests shown below.

 ### Network